-ZEPLIN-III SECOND SCIENCE RUN
+ZEPLIN-III SECOND SCIENCE RUN RESULTS

-The second science run of ZEPLIN-III at Boulby
+science run of ZEPLIN-III at Boulby produced 1,344 kg·days of fiducial exposure

-continuous operation between June 2010 and May 2011.
-The final result indicates
+collected from 319 days of continuous operation between June 2010 and May 2011.

-a most likely WIMP signal of zero, with a 90% confidence limit of 5.1 events
+The final result indicates a most likely WIMP signal of zero, with a 90%

-over 251 kg·days of effective fiducial exposure (50 GeV WIMP average).
+exposure (50 GeV WIMP average).
 First run data were re-analysed with the

 updated software, producing an upper limit of 4.2 signal events in 107 kg·days